Peer Effects in Consideration and Preferences: The Model

-\begin{rem} Our identification arguments \emph{only} use variation in the choices of peers.
-That is, we do not use exogenous variation in observable characteristics (i.e., covariates) or menus.
-Thus, to simplify the exposition, at this stage, we do not include observable covariates in the model.
-We can interpret our setting as if we were conditioned on them. \end{rem} \begin{rem} We show in our application that covariates in the data can be easily incorporated into the model for estimation purposes.
-They could also offer extra sources of identification.
-In particular, alternative-specific covariates can serve as further exclusion restrictions for the consideration or preference.
-For example, the product-specific level of advertisement might only affect attention to such a specific product \citep{goeree2008limited}. \end{rem} \begin{rem} The dynamic interaction process we model assumes that each agent best responds to the observed choices of others, and does not attempt to anticipate their actions in the future or how her choice could affect them.
-Allowing an agent to explicitly think how her choice could affect the decisions of others would require a different interpretation of our model.
+\begin{rem} Our identification arguments \emph{only} use variation in the choices made by connected agents.
+That is, we do not use exogenous variation in observable characteristics or menus.
+Thus, to simplify the exposition, we do not include observable covariates in the model.
+We can interpret our setting as if we were conditioning on them.
+We show in our application that covariates can be easily incorporated into the model for estimation purposes and could also offer extra sources of identification.
+In particular, alternative-specific covariates can serve as further exclusion restrictions for the consideration or preferences ---e.g., product-specific advertisement might only affect attention to a specific product \citep{goeree2008limited}. \end{rem} \begin{rem} The dynamic interaction process we model assumes that each agent best responds to the observed choices made by others and does not anticipate their actions in the future or how her choice could affect them.
+Allowing for these possibilities would require a different interpretation of our model.
 For instance, an agent could select an option so that others incorporate the alternative in their consideration sets.
-We discuss this possibility in Section~\ref{sec: remarks} as a relevant follow-up with an interesting application in mind. \end{rem}
+We believe this setup could lead to a new model of endogenous social norms or rules within a group of people. \end{rem} \begin{rem} Our framework does not allow the dependence of current consideration on the previously considered (but not picked) alternatives.
+Allowing this invalidates our exclusion restrictions.
+Specifically, the introduction of the dependence of the consideration on past consideration leads to a hidden state Markov process, where the hidden state is the past consideration set.
+Since the past consideration sets and the past choices are correlated, and the past choices depend on preference peers, we obtain that the past consideration sets are correlated with choices made by preference peers.
+As a result, the choices made by \emph{all} peers affect consideration.
+We leave this important and hard problem for future research. \end{rem}